 Music and movement, especially when practiced in groups, also help foster a sense of belonging and provide practice working with a team, which contribute to a child’s socioemotional development.
 Encouraging children to dance with their peers, caregivers and teachers helps them work on communication, trust and respect.
 Music helps us feel connected to our environment and culture, and that is not lost on children.
 Dance is a great form of self-expression.
 When you encourage dance and movement, your child practices expressing his or her emotions and boosting his or her self-esteem.

-Click here for some common questions and answers about early literacy and general parenting.
+Click here for some common questions and answers about music and movement.

 Here are some ideas that you can try at home with your little one!